Helical polymers: Functions, synthesis, and chirality

 Maeda is collaborating with researchers at the NanoLSI to detect cancer related metabolic compounds by combining his expertise with scanning ion-conductance microscopy (SICM).
 The basis for detection exploits the fact that dynamic helical polymers cooperatively change their conformation—such as helical pitch and helical sense—in response to both chiral and achiral external stimuli.
 Dynamic helical polymers can detect various external stimuli with high sensitivity producing electrical or spectroscopic signals.

-“In our approach, we can envisage changes in the pitch of helical polymers that ‘cooperatively react’ with molecular recognition sites of target molecules,” explains Maeda.
+“In our approach, we can expect cooperative changes in the pitch of helical polymers through interaction with target molecules,” explains Maeda.
 “We are modifying SPM probes to investigate host-guest interaction and 3D imaging of the dispersion of specific molecules in biological samples.”

 Maeda started his research on helical molecules for his doctorate.
 “Why do humans have helical molecules is one of many questions that I would like to answer about homo-chirality,” says Maeda.
 “We are made up of ‘L’-amino-acids and ‘D’-sugars.
 But, the origin of biological homochirality is still completely unsolved.
 It’s an intriguing area of research.”